 1. Accessing current release bulletin information

-A more recent version of this release bulletin may be available on the World Wide Web.
+A more recent version of this release bulletin may be available on the Web.
 To check for critical product or document information added after the release of the product CD, use the Sybase Technical Library Product Manuals Web site.

-To access release bulletins at the Technical Library Product Manuals Web site
+Accessing release bulletins at the Technical Library Product Manuals Web site

 2. Product summary